Unsupervised segmentation and clustering workflow for efficient processing of 4D-STEM and 5D-STEM data: Results

 We next perform the ACOM analysis on the clustered dataset.
 Fig.~\ref{fig4}a presents representative clustered diffraction patterns overlaid with detected Bragg disks used for parameter tuning, while Fig.~\ref {fig4}b shows examples of ACOM template matches.
 The clustering substantially improves computational efficiency in the Bragg disk matching step.
 Without clustering, matching must be performed for every probe position, corresponding to \( N_\text{probe} = 512 \times 512 = 2.62 \times 10^5 \) diffraction patterns.
 With clustering, matching is instead carried out once per cluster, reducing the total operations to \( N_\text{cluster} \).
 The resulting computational cost scales as

 where \( R \ll 1 \), typically on the order of \(10^{-2}\) -- \(10^{-3}\) depending on the dataset.
-This reduction by several orders of magnitude enables rapid and scalable orientation mapping while maintaining accuracy in the ACOM results.
-Moreover, compared to the ACOM analysis on dataset without clustering (Fig.~\ref{figS2}a,b) and the raw dataset without clustering and prefiltering (Fig.~\ref{figS2}c,d), clustering detects higher scattering angle bragg disks along with less overlapping.
+This reduction by several orders of magnitude enables rapid and scalable orientation mapping while maintaining accuracy in the ACOM results, which will be discussed in detail below by comparing the cross-validation angular errors.
+Moreover, compared to the ACOM analysis on dataset without clustering (Fig.~\ref{figS3}a,b) and the raw dataset without clustering and preprocessing (Fig.~\ref{figS3}c,d), clustering detects higher scattering angle Bragg disks along with less overlapping.
+We note that the demonstrated Au nanoparticle dataset exhibits strong diffraction contrast between crystalline particles and the surrounding liquid matrix, which facilitates segmentation and contributes to the observed reduction efficiency.
+The reduction factor $R$ therefore depends on the degree of structural heterogeneity and contrast in a given specimen.
+Although certain parameters (e.g., similarity thresholds and reciprocal-space masks) remain user-defined, the underlying segmentation framework is general and can be adapted to systems with more subtle structural variations.

-We subsequently perform orientation and strain mapping, as summarized in Figure~\ref{fig5}.
-Both the in-plane (left, Fig.~\ref{fig5}a) and out-of-plane (middle, Fig.~\ref{fig5}a) orientations are determined using the conventional ACOM workflow, with the mapping performed by assigning to each real-space position the orientation of its corresponding cluster.